dkarthe/webjeda-blog/about/index.md

 ## Major changes
 <pre>
+30th April - Some speed optimization and changed paragraph font to Source serid pro.

 25th April - Changed paragraph font to Droid Serif and headlines to Helvetica.

 13th April - Added Analytics Super Proxy to show page views on all my posts.
 Lost many views since I changed the URL of many posts.
 But Hey, I have page views!